oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ### 3.1.2 Core Type Examples

 This section provides illustrative examples of the JADN core types.
-For each type, the definition from the [[JADN Specification](#jadn-v10)] is quoted, the relevant type options are listed, and an example is provided using the JADN and JIDL formats.
+For each type, the relevant [[JADN Specification](#jadn-v10)] section is identified, the definition from the JADN Specification is quoted, the relevant type options are listed, and an example is provided using the JADN and JIDL formats.

 #### 3.1.2.1 Binary